KeithWesley254/frontend-group-3-project/README.md

 Keith Wesley, Rosemary Njeri, Jeska Jenipher, Mercy Wanjugu, Markbrian Kariuki, Martin Kuria, Jerry Jones, Dennis Mburu

 # Instructions
-1. You can add navigate to specific pages by clicking on individual rows eg. clicking on a teacher row will send you to that teacher's page
+1. You can navigate to specific pages by clicking on individual rows eg. clicking on a teacher row will send you to that teacher's page

 # Deployment Link
 https://63170b2cc76bbe2faf57f93d--spectacular-tanuki-11cb25.netlify.app/